sobekcore/sobekcore/README.md

 # Hi, it's Sobek!
 I'm David, a aspiring junior front-end developer.
 I make pixel perfect web design which is modular and nice to use with a touch of creativity.
-Feel free to contact me in any shape and form you'd like to.
+Feel free to contact me in any shape and form you'd like to, im up to everything.

 ## Technology Stack 🛠 <!-- No Github syntax for this emoji -->
 <a href="https://developer.mozilla.org/en-US/docs/Web/HTML" target="_blank">![HTML](https://img.shields.io/badge/-HTML-05122A?style=flat&logo=html5)</a>